-Serving a whole roasted pork tenderloin (also known as pork fillet) makes for an impressive dinner, yet it is a cut that requires short preparation and cooking time, so it is one of my preferred options when it comes to easy entertaining.
+Serving whole roasted pork tenderloin (also known as pork fillet) makes for an impressive dinner.
+It is also a cut that requires short preparation and cooking time, so it is one of my preferred options when it comes to easy entertaining.
 Continue reading “Roasted Pork Tenderloin with Peaches and Rosemary Compound Butter”

 These delicate, crispy and buttery cookies are very easy to make and will fill your kitchen with wonderful toasted coconut aroma.